NVIDIA/ais-k8s/auth/keycloak/README.md

 # AIStore Keycloak Integration

-> This is currently in an alpha testing state.
-Breaking changes should be expected.

-This directory contains instructions and reference installation for setting up an instance of [Keycloak](https://www.keycloak.org/) to authenticate with AIStore.
+This directory contains instructions and reference installation for setting up an instance of [Keycloak](https://www.keycloak.org/) for AIStore authenticatication.

 See the [Keycloak quickstarts repo](https://github.com/keycloak/keycloak-quickstarts) for some other installation options.

 Follow the [installation guide](./INSTALLATION.md) for instructions to get a sample deployment running on an existing cluster.

-To create an non-production automated deployment on a local KinD cluster, see [test-cluster.sh](./test-cluster.sh).
+To create a non-production, automated deployment on a local KinD cluster, see [test-cluster.sh](./test-cluster.sh).

 ## AIStore Realm